 - the income of one or both parents,

 - shift in the child’s needs.

 Because it’s difficult to alter, it’s in your best interest to get child support obligations right the first time.
-Meeting with an attorney prior to pursuing a modification can save you a great deal of grief and money.
+Meeting with an attorney before pursuing a modification can save you a great deal of grief and money.

 Since child support is formula driven, you can get the answers to the test before taking it.

-Many people file on their own because of one particular change, but don’t account for other elements that have also changed.
-This can lead to the opposite of the hoped for result.
+Many people file independently because of one particular change but don’t account for other elements that have also changed.
+This can lead to the opposite of the hoped-for result.